Program Participant Bios

 Robert J. Sawyer has won both the Hugo and Nebula Awards for best novel of the year.
 The ABC TV series FlashForward was based on his novel of the same name.
 A Guest of Honor at the 2023 Worldcon, a member of the Order of Canada, and one of the initial inductees into the Canadian Science Fiction and Fantasy Hall of Fame, his latest novel (May 2026) is The Downloaded 2: Ghosts in the Machine.
 Website: https://sfwriter.com

 Michael Swanwick is one of the giants of science fiction.
-He has won the Hugo, Nebula, and World Fantasy Awards, written eight novels, including THE IRON DRAGON’S DAUGHTER and STATIONS OF THE TIDE, had eight collections of his short fictions, most recently THE UNIVERSE BOX, and tossed off more flash fictions than can be counted. http://www.mswanwick.com, facebook.com/michael.swanwick.3
+He has won the Hugo, Nebula, and World Fantasy Awards, written eight novels, including THE IRON DRAGON’S DAUGHTER and STATIONS OF THE TIDE, had eight collections of his short fictions, most recently THE UNIVERSE BOX.
+He can be found at http://www.mswanwick.com.

 Dr. David Tucker, his life mirrors his novels, a combination of experiences as a homeless construction worker facing injury and death, a research scientist specializing in intelligent systems, a pilot and world traveler immersed in African cultures and wars, all fused together by a passion for science fiction and fantasy.